opensaifdu/icdcs-2022/README.md

 **cluster_config.py -** includes the configurations of each node in our proposed platform.

-**helloworld.proto -** defines the communication formats in system.
+**protos/helloworld.proto -** defines the communication formats in system.